-- (a) The Director may issue a Notice of Violation (NOV) to a person who has been determined to have violated these regulations (7 C.C.R. § 1101-14) and/or statutes (C.R.S. § 8-20 and 8-20.5). - (b) The NOV will include a list of each of the violations and any actions necessary to correct the violations. - (c) Within ten (10) working days after a NOV has been issued, the owner/operator may file a written request with the Division Director for an informal conference regarding the NOV.
+- (a) The Director may issue a Notice of Violation (NOV) to a person who is believed has been determined to have violated these regulations (7 C.C.R. § 1101-14) and/or statutes (C.R.S. § 8-20 and 8-20.5). when an owner/operator does not fully respond to actions as required by the Director. - (1) Request for records. - (2) Requested actions as indicated by Director's inspector. - (3) Request for reports or information regarding release identification or response. - (b) The Director may issue a NOV upon the discovery of a significant violation that poses an imminent threat to human health or safety or to the environment.-The NOV will include a list of each of the violations and any actions necessary to correct the violations. - (c) Within ten (10) working days after a NOV has been issued, the owner/operator may file a written request with the Division Director for an informal conference regarding the NOV.
 If the owner/operator does not request an informal conference within this time frame, all provisions of the NOV shall become final and not subject to further discussion.
 If the NOV is not resolved within the time frame prescribed in the NOV, the Division Director may seek judicial enforcement of the NOV, or an Enforcement Order may be issued.